Brelage/Brelage/README.md

 *   Working as a **Project Assistant** at ECOS Consult, involved in market data research, analysis, and some Python development.
 *   Developing and maintaining personal projects like **Bazaar** (see below).
-*   Exploring further applications of data science and cloud technologies.
+*   Exploring further applications of data analytics and cloud technologies.

 ---